Treachery, Faith, and the Great River: Reception

 In his 2014 review of this episode for The A.V.
 Club, Zack Handlen felt the episode was "a pleasure to watch" and praised its presentation of both sides of a conflict.

 Reviewing the episode in 2014 for Tor.com, Keith R.A.
-DeCandido gave it a rating of 7 out 10; he called the plots "superb" and a "delight", though he thought Nog's storyline makes little sense in a science-fiction setting in which items can easily be replicated.
+DeCandido gave it a rating of 7 out of 10; he called the plots "superb" and a "delight", though he thought Nog's storyline makes little sense in a science-fiction setting in which items can easily be replicated.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.

 In 2019, Screen Rant ranked this one of the top ten episodes for the character Nog.

 Media scholar Ina Rae Hark described the episode as "a sort of comparative religion seminar" examining the beliefs of the Dominion and the Ferengi.
 The episode therefore illustrates how Deep Space Nine explores alien cultures in detail, taking religious belief seriously, and thus departs from the work of Gene Roddenberry, creator of the Star Trek franchise, who tended to portray religion as an exploitative "con game".